Crime victims have rights and are entitled to consideration under the law. Learn more about victims compensation programs and how to seek restitution.

 Every jurisdiction in the United States offers special assistance to crime victims and their families.
 Compensation funds are available to help with the cost of medical expenses, mental health services, and much more.

 The Crime Victim Rights Act of 2004 is a bill of rights for victims of federal crimes.
 The act defines victims as anyone directly and proximately harmed by such crimes.

 Today, all 50 states, the District of Columbia, the U.S. Virgin Islands, Puerto Rico, and Guam have acts protecting crime victims’ rights.

 Use this map provided by the Office for Victims of Crime to locate Crime Victims’ Services in your area.

 Crime victims’ rights acts also give victims a platform for recognition within the judicial system.
-Before these acts, many victims got lost in the system and had to suffer in silence.
-The rights given by the U.S. Constitution and its Bill of Rights to those accused of crimes often dominated the victims’ financial and personal losses.
+Before victims’ rights were legally established, many victims got lost in the system and had to suffer in silence.
+The rights of accused criminals often seemed more important than the victims’ financial and personal losses.

-With the enactment of crime victims’ rights acts across the country, victims no longer have to feel they’re alone and marginalized.
-Crime victims now have a say in the administration of justice as it applies to the accused and to themselves.
+With the enactment of crime victims’ rights acts across the country, victims no longer need feel alone and marginalized.
+Crime victims now have a say in the administration of justice as it applies to the accused and themselves.